FRC1732/2020-Competition/README.md

 ### Operator Input

 OI.java has all of the joystick and button inputs.
 Commands shouldn't use or access Joystick objects directly, but instead just call the appropriate method in OI.java.

-### Util

-TBD if util classes will be imported from previous code base.

-~~The util package has several useful classes:~~
-~~* MotorUtil, which configures and applies a bunch of defualt settings on motor controllers, for subsystems.~~ ~~* Console, which provides better printing methods, e.g. logging w/ levels instead of just always printing everything.~~ ~~* MathUtil, which has several Mathematical functions to make code more readable.~~